SAMeh-ZAGhloul/OpenEMR-HL7-FHIR-API-Endpoints-and-cURL-Testing-Guide/README.md

 - SMART scopes often use capitalized FHIR resource names, e.g., `system/Patient.read`, `user/Patient.write`.
 - OpenEMR may support different scope formats.
 The current implementation uses `user/Patient.read` and `user/Patient.write`.
 - Not all FHIR resources may be enabled in every OpenEMR instance.
 If you receive "invalid_scope" errors, check your OpenEMR configuration.

 ---

+## 🚧 Limitations

+### Current OpenEMR Version Support
+- **OpenEMR Version**: 7.0.3
+- **FHIR R4 Support**: Partial implementation with US Core 8.0 compliance
+- **SMART on FHIR**: v2.2.0 support

+### Resource Operation Limitations
+- **Patient Resources**: ✅ Full CRUD support (Create, Read, Update, Delete)
+- **Encounter Resources**: ❌ Read/Search only (Create/Update operations not yet implemented)
+- **Appointment Resources**: ❌ Read/Search only (Create/Update operations not yet implemented)
+- **Other Resources**: Varies by resource type

+### Technical Limitations
+- **Encounter Creation**: Not available in OpenEMR 7.0.3; planned for future releases (targeted for version 7.0.4+)
+- **Native API Access**: Requires different authentication scopes than FHIR API
+- **Appointment Creation**: Not available through FHIR API in current version

+### Future Enhancements
+According to OpenEMR GitHub issue #8639, Create, Update, and Delete operations for FHIR resources (including Encounter and Appointment) are planned as future enhancements after basic Read/Search functionality is established with SMART on FHIR v2.2.0 scope syntax.

+The test script handles these limitations gracefully by continuing with other tests when one resource operation fails.

+---